 What Are The Toxic Materials Present In A Solar Panel?

-Once the solar panels are taken into operation, these materials have no impact.
+These materials have no impact once the solar panels are taken into operation.
 This is because the materials are contained within the solar panel.
 It does not get activated when the panel comes in contact with sunlight.

 Therefore, the energy we get is clean, efficient, and sustainable.